Hybrid Bonding Makes Strides Toward Manufacturability

 The carrier substrate is selected based on the temporary bonding material (TBM) and its de-bonding capability.
 “The ability of an adhesive to temporarily bond a die to a TBM is governed by a combination of its mechanical, thermal, and chemical properties, as well as the condition of the die surface,” said Brewer Science’s Guerrero.
 “Generally, the interplay between bond head temperature and carrier (chuck) temperature will be tuned for optimal die adhesion based on the thermal properties of the TBM.
 Laser de-bonding is best for minimal force during die release.”

-Tool cleanliness is paramount to prevent voids at the bond interface, which shows up as white dots on C-SAM maps.
+Tool cleanliness is paramount to prevent voids at the bond interface, which show up as white dots on a black background on C-SAM maps.
 “What’s interesting is that some particles will still move on the surface because of the way that you’re cleaning and the process that you’re doing.
-So it doesn’t mean that you can’t have one particle,” said Laura Mirkarimi, senior vice president of engineering at Adeia.
+So it doesn’t mean that you can’t have one particle,” said Laura Mirkarimi, senior vice president — head of SEMI Engineering at Adeia.
 “It is a process that can handle some particles, but large particles that don’t move can stop it from bonding.
 That bond front moves so fast in the wafer bonding, and even in the die-to-wafer bonding, so it’s really a spontaneous bond that needs to be managed through careful treatment of your surfaces.”

 This explains why multiple cleaning steps must be optimized throughout the hybrid bonding flow.

-• The carbon/nitrogen levels in the SiCN deposition are optimized for high bond strength and low roughness.
-This typical 350°C process can be lowered to the 200°C range for HBM [3]
+• The carbon/nitrogen levels in the dielectric (SiCN) deposition are optimized for high bond strength and low roughness.
+This typical 350°C process can be lowered to the 200°C range for HBM [1]

 • Applied Materials developed a 300°C, 5-minute annealing process that increases throughput by two orders of magnitude while meeting low-resistance 250nm copper CDs at 500nm pitch.
 [2]